atsign-foundation/at_libraries/packages/at_onboarding_cli/README.md

    1) Clone code from https://github.com/atsign-foundation/at_libraries
    2) Change directory to at_libraries/at_onboarding_cli in the cloned repository
    3) Run `dart pub get`
-   3) Run the following command
+   4) Run the following command
 ```
-dart run lib/src/register_cli/register.dart -e email@email.com -n staging (or) production [-n is optional]
+dart run bin/register.dart -e email@email.com -n staging/production [-n is optional]
 ```
-   4) Enter verification code sent to the provided email when prompted
+   5) Enter verification code sent to the provided email when prompted
-   5) register_cli fetches the cramkey and the automatically calls activate_cli to activate the fetched atsign
+   6) register_cli fetches the cramkey and the automatically calls activate_cli to activate the fetched atsign
-   6) You can find your .atKeysFile in directory at_onboarding_cli/keys
+   7) You can find your .atKeysFile in directory at_onboarding_cli/keys after successful activation

 ## Open source usage and contributions